nkcr/parallella-computing/simple-epiphany/hello-from-neighbor-ecore2/README.md

 Each core saves it's id in it's local memory.
 Then it writes a ready status, waits for it's neighbor to be ready, then read it's neighbor id.
 Finally writes the result in shared memory.
 The host then prints the result.
+Uses direct pointer address to perform data transfert.

 to run :
 ```